needle-mirror/com.unity.purchasing/Documentation~/StoreSelector.md

 # Store Selector

-Select an app store to be targeted when building the Android Build Target.
-By default no app store target will be selected if multiple are available.

 ## Using Unity Editor

 The In-App Purchasing package supplies a tool to select the desired store when building.
 To access this tool open the Unity Editor and in the top menu click on `Services / Unity IAP / Switch Store...`.